DCS Mission Editor – Basics

 Where is the DCS Mission Editor?

 The DCS mission editor can be easily accessed from the main screen in DCS World.
 It is on the right hand side next to the campaign editor.
-Simply click on the Mission Editor tect to be taken to the next screen.
+Simply click on the Mission Editor text to be taken to the next screen.

 The next screen allows you to change the allied alliances as back in WWII they were very different to the modern selection.
 Choose Modern or WWII or custom if you want to really mix up the world!